fhsinchy/the-docker-handbook/containerizing-a-multi-container-javascript-application.md

 ## Writing The Dockerfile

 Go to the directory where you've cloned the project codes.
-Inside there, go inside the `notes-api/api` directory, and crreate a new `Dockerfile` in there.
+Inside there, go inside the `notes-api/api` directory, and create a new `Dockerfile` in there.
 Put following code in the file:

 ```text
 # stage one